InfuseAI/primehub-site/docs/zh-tw/guide_manual/admin-image.md

 ![](assets/image_7.png)

-If `Global` is disabled, click `connect existed Groups` under the edit Image screen to select the Groups that have permission to use the Image.
+If `Global` is disabled, click `edit groups` under the edit Image screen to select the Groups that have permission to use the Image.

 ![](assets/image_8.png)